The Liability: Plot

-Young and naive 19-year-old slacker, Adam (Jack O'Connell), lives with his mum, Nicky (Kierston Wareing), in the home of her intimidating gangster boyfriend, Peter (Peter Mullan).
-After Adam wrecks Peter's luxury car, he demands Adam work to repay him, and he sends Adam to drive for a criminal associate.
-When Peter leaves, Adam looks through Peter's laptop and views an incriminating video that shows Peter hitting a woman.
+Young and naive 19-year-old slacker, Adam (Jack O'Connell), lives with his mother Nicky (Kierston Wareing) in the home of her intimidating gangster boyfriend, Peter (Peter Mullan).
+After Adam wrecks Peter's luxury car, Peter demands Adam work to repay him.
+He sends Adam to drive for a criminal associate of his.
+When Peter leaves, Adam looks through Peter's laptop and views footage of Peter sexually assaulting a woman.

-The next day, Adam goes on the road with ageing hitman, Roy (Tim Roth), and he enters a world of murder for 24 hours.
+The next day, Adam goes on the road with aging hitman, Roy (Tim Roth).
 After Roy kills a man, Danil, who was living in a camper in the woods, he tries to force Adam to shoot and kill a young woman (Talulah Riley) who witnesses them dismembering the dead body.
-Adam refrains from doing so, giving her the chance to escape and drive away in their vehicle, along with the victim's severed hands.
+When he hesitates, she escapes and drive away in their vehicle with the victim's severed hands.
 Not pleased, Roy uses Adam to pretend to hitchhike and they carjack a camper van from an elderly couple.
-They call the girl on Adam's phone that was left in the car she took, striking a deal to give her £7000 in return for the bag of severed body parts that was left in the vehicle, even though Roy doesn't actually have the entire amount.
-Roy robs a diner to make up the rest.
-He holds the diner employees at gunpoint and uses them as hostages to make sure the deal goes through.
+They call the girl on Adam's phone and agree to pay her for the bag of severed body parts.
+To accomplish this, Roy robs a diner to get the necessary amount and they get the bag back.